kmayerb/spcv/README.md

 #### spcv as a tuning fork

-To allow use to consider many possible parameterizations, spcv allows one to exploit R’s lapply function to quickly visualize cross-validation errors (i.e., a proxy for out-of-sample error) for a range of parameter values
+To consider many possible parameterizations, spcv allows one to exploit R’s lapply function to quickly visualize cross-validation errors (i.e., a proxy for out-of-sample error) for a range of parameter values

 ```{r tuning fork, echo = T}
 cv_range = seq(1,8, by=.25)